-Some neural circuit study tools contributed to mGluRs-related signaling pathway discoveries.
-For example, Xiang et al. found mGluR2/mGluR4 heterodimers in brain slices through electrophysiology and optogenetic methods (Xiang et al., 2021); these proteins are essential in excitatory synapse transmission within the rodent medial prefrontal cortex (mPFC) and may inhibit glutamatergic signaling at thalamus-mPFC synapses.
-Advanced techniques have greatly assisted precise mGluRs-related signaling pathway localization, and similar tools are expected to promote this field’s development.
-Studying mGluRs-mediated signaling pathways will deepen our understanding of these diseases’ molecular mechanisms and facilitate targeted drug development.
+Some neural circuit study tools contributed also to elucidate mGluR-related signaling pathways involved in the regulation of neuronal excitability.
+For example, Xiang et al. reported on mGluR2/mGluR4 heterodimers in brain slices through electrophysiology and optogenetic methods (Xiang et al., 2021); these proteins are essential in excitatory synapse transmission within the rodent medial prefrontal cortex (mPFC) and may inhibit glutamatergic signaling at thalamus-mPFC synapses.
+These and several other techniques have greatly assisted precise localization of mGluR-related signaling pathways and are expected to promote this field’s development.
+A detailed picture of the multiple mGluRs-mediated signaling pathways will deepen our understanding of the molecular mechanisms underlying neuronal disorders and facilitate targeted drug development.

-Potential Mechnisms Underlying the Role of mGluRs in Epileptogenesis
+Potential Mechanisms Underlying mGluR Regulation of Epileptogenesis

-Involvement of group I mGluRs in epilepsy
+Group I mGluRs

-Postsynaptically expressed Group I mGluR subtype (mGluR1 and mGluR5) rarely localizes in GABA and glutamatergic neuron presynaptic terminals (Luessen and Conn, 2022).
-Its expression is usually restricted to early brain development (Salvati and Beenhakker, 2019) and influences epileptic seizures.
-Group I mGluR–mediated epileptogenesis and persistence have been studied for over two decades (Table 2), initially emphasizing Group I mGluRs and epileptogenesis on associated signaling pathways and mechanisms.
+Group I mGluR subtypes (mGluR1 and mGluR5) are primarily expressed postsynaptically but exist also in presynaptic terminals of GABA and glutamatergic neurons (Luessen and Conn, 2022).
+The roles of Group I mGluRs in epileptogenesis and epilepsy persistence have been studied for over two decades (Table 2).
 Focal cortical dysplasia is a substantial intractable epilepsy factor.
-By using immunocytochemistry on epileptic patient samples, mGluR1α and mGluR5 are found highly expressed in dysplastic neurons, suggesting that Group I mGluRs may trigger high epileptogenicity (Turati et al., 2022).
-Previously, it is also demonstrated that seizure-induced mGluR5 upregulation in reactive astrocytes is associated with increased TGF-β production (Mazzitelli et al., 2022).
-In addition, some scholars measured mGluRs expression in different mouse strains of epileptic dentate gyrus granule cells, finding that reduced excitatory group I mGluRs expression correlated with a diminished epileptic phenotype (Chen et al., 2005; Lukawski et al., 2018; Celli et al., 2019).
+Immunocytochemistry analysis of epilepsy patient samples showed that mGluR1α and mGluR5 are highly expressed in dysplastic neurons, suggesting that Group I mGluRs may trigger high epileptogenicity (Turati et al., 2022).
+In turn, analysis of mGluR expression in epileptic dentate gyrus granule cells from different mouse strains evidenced reduced excitatory group I mGluRs expression in correlation with a diminished epileptic phenotype (Chen et al., 2005; Lukawski et al., 2018; Celli et al., 2019).
+Attesting at the importance of glial mGluR activity in epilepsy, in mouse astrocytes mGluR5 expression is suppressed ~3 weeks after birth but its re-expression occurs during induction of epileptogenesis (Salvati and Beenhakker, 2019).
+More recently, it was also demonstrated that seizure-induced mGluR5 upregulation in reactive astrocytes is associated with increased TGF-β production (Mazzitelli et al., 2022).

-Although high Group I mGluR expression’s association with seizures is well-established, the causal relationship remains unexplored.
-It has been proved by experiments that mGluR5 upregulation in surviving neurons is likely a seizure consequence and may lead to hippocampal hyperexcitability in patients with pharmaco-resistant temporal lobe epilepsy (TLE), suggesting that mGluR5 signaling is a potential target for new antiepileptic drugs (Zimmermann et al., 2022).
-In addition, Sanon et al. discovered that epileptiform burst discharges located in stratum oriens-alveus (O/A-INs) are partially mGluR5-dependent.
-Moreover, postsynaptic O/A-IN currents include different components, with mGluR5 contributing to slow and fast components and mGluR1α only contributing to the slow.
-These findings indicate that differential mGluR1α and mGluR5 may cause cell type-specific epileptiform activity (Sanon et al., 2010; Govindaiah et al., 2018).
+Although the association between high Group I mGluR expression and seizure susceptibility is well-established, a causal relationship has not yet been fully determined.
+It has been proposed that mGluR5 upregulation in surviving neurons is likely a consequence of seizure activity and may lead to hippocampal hyperexcitability in patients with pharmaco-resistant temporal lobe epilepsy (TLE), suggesting that mGluR5 signaling is a potential target for new antiepileptic drugs (Zimmermann et al., 2022).
+Along these lines, Sanon et al. reported that epileptiform burst discharges in hippocampal stratum oriens-alveus interneurons (O/A-INs) are partially mGluR5-dependent.
+Postsynaptic O/A-IN currents include different components, with mGluR5 contributing to slow and fast components and mGluR1α contributing to slow ones only.
+These findings indicate that differential mGluR1α and mGluR5 expression may influence cell type-specific epileptiform activity (Sanon et al., 2010; Govindaiah et al., 2018).